 “The questions of what these characteristics are, how fixed they are, and what causes them are amongst the oldest and most important questions in western philosophy.
 These questions have particularly important implications in ethics, politics, and theology.
 This is partly because human nature can be regarded as both a source of norms of conduct or ways of life, as well as presenting obstacles or constraints on living a good life.
 The complex implications of such questions are also dealt with in art and literature, while the multiple branches of the humanities together form an important domain of inquiry into human nature and into the question of what it is to be human.”
 Wikipedia

 My question is simply.
 It is in reference to human nature.
 Have habits, generally speaking, become the foundation for our existence on a personal and collective level?

 Let us first read what Wikipedia offers about this topic.
 “A habit (or wont) is a routine of behavior that is repeated regularly and tends to occur unconsciously.”
 This definition is expanded with the following statement: ” In the American Journal of Psychology (1903) it is defined in this way: “A habit, from the standpoint of psychology, is a more or less fixed way of thinking, willing, or feeling acquired through previous repetition of a mental experience.“

 Habit becomes Conditioned Behavior

 We are on the threshold of experiencing a level of object consciousness that will require changes in our human nature.
-This expanded form consciousness will allow us to unite more directly with universal or life consciousness.
-How and if this will happen is not only a question of individual conscious growth; but also, a question of collective consciousness growth.
-This universal life energy is flowing.
+This expanding object consciousness will allow us to unite more directly with life universal consciousness.
+How and if this will happen is not only a question of individual conscious awareness; but also, a question of shifting collectively from mind to consciousness.
+Universal life energy is flowing.
 Do you sense it?
 Can you feel the vibration?
 Tune into it and everything will change.